 Finally in this section it is necessary to take brief note of a treaty that no longer is in force.
-A consequence of the fact that much of the legal literature on planetary defense was written in the 1990s is that writings on the subject devoted a notable amount of ink to the 1972 Anti-Ballistic Missile Treaty (ABMT)260 between the United States and Soviet Union.
-It was widely accepted that the ABMT would represent a serious legal impediment to either of those states (or, subsequently, the Soviet Union's successor states) using nuclear weapons in planetary defense.261
+A consequence of the fact that much of the legal literature on planetary defense was written in the 1990s is that writings on the subject devoted a notable amount of ink to the 1972 Anti-Ballistic Missile Treaty (ABMT)260 between the U.S. and Soviet Union.
+It was widely accepted that the ABMT would represent a serious legal impediment to either state (or subsequently the Soviet Union's successor states) using nuclear weapons in planetary defense.261